Stephen Alathara

 Stephen Alathara (born 1 May 1970) is the deputy secretary general of the Conference of Catholic Bishops of India (CCBI).
 He started as the deputy secretary general of the conference on 10 June 2014.
 He was appointed to this post three times consecutively in 2014, 2018 and 2022.
 He is the first priest from Kerala to serve as the deputy secretary general of the national episcopal conference.
-He is also the National Director of Communio India, Executive Secretary to the CCBI Commission for Boundary, Chief Functionary of the Episcopal Conference, the Director of CCBI Centre., Bangalore, the Director of Shanti Sadan, CCBI Secretariat Extension, Benaulim, Goa and the Editor of the CCBI News.
-The Conference of Catholic Bishops of India is the largest canonical national episcopal conference in Asia and the fourth largest in the world.
-There are 132 dioceses and 182 bishops under the conference.
+He is also the Director of the CCBI General Secretariat, New Delhi, CCBI Centre, Bangalore and Shanti Sadan, Goa.
+He is the founding Director of Communio.

 He is a priest from the Archdiocese of Verapoly, Kerala and a prolific author, columnist, educationist, theologian and visiting professor in various ecclesiastical universities.
 He is well known for his lectures and workshops.
-He is the author of 16 books as well as hundreds of articles.
+He is the author of 17 books as well as hundreds of articles.
 His book Introduction to Catechetics is the textbook for Catechetics in many major seminaries in India and abroad.

 Biography

-Alathara was born on 1 May 1970 as the eldest son of Alathara Joseph and Joan at Moolamattom in Idukki district.
+Alathara was born on 1 May 1970 as the eldest son of Alathara Joseph and Joan at Moolamattom in Idukki district in the parish of St. Joseph's Church, Velliamttom of Vijayapuram diocese.
+He was baptized at St George Church, Moolamattomm of Palai diocese.
 He had his education in Govt.
 L.P.
-School Kulamavu, SPWHS Alwaye and St. Paul's College Kalamassery.
+School Kulamavu, St. Ignatius LP School, Ponnekara, Edappally and SPWHS Alwaye and St. Paul's College Kalamassery.
 His priestly formation began on 16 June 1985 at St. Joseph Minor Seminary, Kalamassery.
 After completing his priestly studies at Carmelgiri Seminary and Mangalapuzha Seminary, both in Alwaye, he was ordained to the priesthood on 26 January 1995 by late Archbishop of Verapoly Most Rev. Cornelius Elenjikal.